rtts/django-simplecms/README.md

 ## Getting help or contributing

-We'd love to hear from you!
-If you have any questions or contributions, don't hesitate to contact us at info@returntothesource.nl
+I'd love to hear from you!
+If you have any questions or contributions, don't hesitate to contact me via jj [at] rtts.eu.